All 52 houses are serviced by direct-buried, pre-insulated piping.

 air temperature and the flow regulated to match demands by the homeowners.

-This lower temperature reduces losses from the pipes and is more compatible
+This lower hot water distribution temperature reduces losses from the pipes and is more compatible

-with the solar energy source.
+with the solar energy source and seasonal energy storage.
 Keeping the system operating temperature

 as low as possible causes the solar collectors to operate in a more efficient